LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/MicrosoftDirectLine/basic-content.md

 Structured content generally needs to be provided in the format that LivePerson supports.
 Documentation on this format can be found [here](getting-started-with-rich-messaging-introduction.html).

 This should contain a valid structured content body, along with an optional property containing metadata required for the structured content.
 Always validate your structured content using [this tool](https://livepersoninc.github.io/json-pollock/editor/) before using it in a bot.

 Direct Line bots need to send this payload in the **channelData** property of the message activity.

 {: .important}
 If Images should be sent in rich content, their URLs must be added to a whitelist via internal LivePerson configuration (Houston: `messaging.rich.content.valid.urls`).
 Please note that you must add all possible domains to this list manually.
 Wildcards are not supported.
-Moreover, All domains must be HTTPS secure.
+Moreover, all domains must be HTTPS secure.

 ```json-doc
 {